London County Council: Abolition

 After World War II, it became evident that the London County Council was too small to cope with the greater demands being placed on local government by the new Welfare State.
 In 1957, a Royal Commission on Local Government in Greater London was set up under Sir Edwin Herbert to examine the issues and make recommendations.
 The Commission deliberated for three years and in 1960 it recommended a major restructuring of local government in London.
-This included the abolition of all existing local authorities with the exception of the City of London Corporation; a Greater London Council was to be established and 32 new London boroughs with populations of 100,000 to 250,000 were to be set up.
+This included the abolition of all existing local authorities with the exception of the City of London Corporation; a Greater London Council was to be established along with 32 new lower-tier London boroughs with populations of 100,000 to 250,000 each.
 The new boroughs would split the responsibility for government functions with the Greater London Council.

 The Royal Commission's report led to the Bill for the London Government Act 1963, and when this was introduced into Parliament it initially faced considerable opposition.
 The Bill passed into law with some minor amendments.
 An Inner London Education Authority was set up for education to be overseen on a broad county level.
 The first elections for the new Greater London Council were held on 9 April 1964.
 The London County Council ran concurrently for a year with the new Greater London Council to ensure a seamless transition, and the LCC was finally abolished on 1 April 1965.
 The Royal Commission commented that "nobody studying London Government can fail to be deeply impressed with the achievements of the London County Council.
 It has given the Administrative County of London a strong and able form of government which makes its standing very high among the municipal governments of the world."